Electric logs are one of the most important data sources available to the petroleum geologist.

 Now look at the right side of the above resistivity log.
 There are three curves here.
 Each curve measures the resistivity of the rock, including the fluid contained in the rock.
 The reading is made in “ohms,” which is a measurement of resistance of the rock formation to the flow of electricity.
 Porous formations containing mostly salt water (the kind of water normally found deep underground) have low resistivity, often just a couple of ohms.
 Formations that contain oil and gas have higher resistivities…perhaps 50-500 ohms.

 Perforating a salt-water zone is expensive and wasteful, and the PG wants to avoid that!
 That’s one purpose of logging.
-The vast majority of porous rocks hold only salt water!
+The vast majority of deep porous rocks hold only salt water!

 Another Log — The Porosity Log